Nechacco: 1911

 In March 1911, Captain Ritchie returned to the Chilco with his crew and began the salvage operations and temporary repairs that were necessary to get her back to Quesnel where she could be properly made ready for the season.
 In late April, Ritchie decided that the river was clear and started the trip downstream to Quesnel.
 Upon entering the head of the Cottonwood Canyon, he saw that the foot of the canyon was blocked solid with ice.
 The Chilco was rapidly speeding towards the deadly obstacle and it was too late to turn back.
 The captain and the crew escaped to the shore on the lifeboat and there were no injuries or loss of life.
 (Other reports were made in the local paper, then the Fort George Herald, that the escape was made onto the ice).
-Nonetheless, the end result was the same, the crew survived, but the Chilco did not.
+Nonetheless, the result was the same, the crew survived, but the Chilco did not.
 She was torn apart in the icy waters and not one piece of her was ever recovered.